Call for Papers

 • Domain specific TS (e.g. health, legal);

-• Assistive technologies for improving readability and comprehension including those going beyond text.
+• Assistive technologies for readability and comprehension beyond text.

 Submissions